-If vision and mission statements supply the long- term direction of an organization in terms of its business, markets, customers, and financial objectives, its values express the ethics that must guide the behavior of the organization and its members as they seek to achieve their vision and mission.
+If vision and mission statements supply the long- term direction of an organization in terms of its business, markets, customers, and financial objectives, its values express the ethics that must guide the behavior of the organization and its team members as they seek to achieve their vision and mission.

-Corporate values express the ethics that constantly direct an organization’s day-to-day behavior.
+Company values express the ethics that constantly direct an organization’s day-to-day behavior.
 And they don’t come from the bottom up.

 Clear direction and a shared vision of the future mobilizes energy and makes real enthusiasm; dedication; and focused, collaborative action possible.